Honors Program Eligibility

 The Honors Program at the University of Mount Union includes two separate tracks: University Honors and Honors in the major.

-The University Honors Program accepts 40-48 incoming eligible first year students each fall.
-Eligibility is limited to students with the following:
+The University Honors Program accepts 40-48 incoming eligible first-year students each fall.
+Minimum standards for the program are as follows, however all applications are reviewed:

 - A minimum grade point average of 3.5 or a high school rank in the top 15 percent of their class